atrocore/atrocore/docs/01.atrocore/03.administration/04.connections/docs.md

 ### File Transfer Connections

+These connection types (FTP and SFTP) are used by the [Import: Remote File](https://store.atrocore.com/en/import-remote-file/20154) and [Export: Remote File](https://store.atrocore.com/en/export-remote-file/20144) modules to [exchange data](https://help.atrocore.com/latest/data-exchange) with remote files.

 #### FTP

 File Transfer Protocol connections for uploading and downloading files to/from remote servers.
 This connection type supports both active and passive modes for file transfer operations.

-This connection type is used by the [Import: Remote File](../../../02.data-exchange/06.import-feeds-remote-file/) module to allow importing data from remote files.

 ![ftp](./_assets/ftp.png)